DCSnip3r/2Gen-Reduction/specs.md

 ## 2. Purpose

-Help beginnezrs learn and practice the method step-by-step.
+Help beginners learn and practice the method step-by-step.

 ## 3. Audience